Portlaw: Establishment and development

-Portlaw was established by the Malcomson family in the early 19th century (being heavily influenced by Robert Owen's New Lanark) with David Malcomson playing a key role in establishing the cotton spinning and weaving industry that was present.
+Portlaw was established by the Malcomson family in the early 19th century (being heavily influenced by Robert Owen's New Lanark), with David Malcomson playing a key role in establishing the cotton spinning and weaving industry that was present.
 It represents one of a few cases in which a model village was established in the southern regions of Ireland, as they were more commonly found in the North.

 During the 19th century, Portlaw was home to the most successful attempt at creating a cotton industry in Ireland and created just over one and a half thousand jobs for the local residents, which naturally allowed the village to evolve in a positive manner over time.
-This development is linked to the fact that the Malcolmson's were a Quaker family.
-The concept of enhancing the one's personal development and creating an environment in which one could live a healthy lifestyle was at the core of the creation of the village, as the Malcolmsons founded a number of social institutions in which their residents could grow as individuals and spend their free time.
+This development is linked to the fact that the Malcolmsons were a Quaker family.
+The concept of enhancing the ones personal development and creating an environment in which one could live a healthy lifestyle was at the core of the creation of the village, as the Malcolmsons founded a number of social institutions in which their residents could grow as individuals and spend their free time.

 In the mid-nineteenth century, the Malcomsons of Portlaw became associated with the Richardsons of Bessbrook, who were also Quakers.
-The marriage of James N. Richardson III (Bessbrook) and Sarah Sophia (Portlaw) created an alliance between the two of the richest families in Ireland, with potential evidence of Portlaw being found in Bessbrook in the form of curved felt roofs on some of the housing dwellings similar to the ones featured in Portlaw.
+The marriage of James N. Richardson III (Bessbrook) and Sarah Sophia (Portlaw) created an alliance between two of the richest families in Ireland, with potential evidence of Portlaw being found in Bessbrook in the form of curved felt roofs on some of the housing dwellings similar to the ones featured in Portlaw.

 Portlaw was developed in two stages, one that commenced in the mid-1820s and the second that began in the 1850s.
 The first development stage saw the building of houses that had some uniformity and planning depending on the area of the village they were built; however the first village development was slowly demolished in order to make way for the second village development, which had a more consistent and uniformed pattern of building.
 The second development adopted a plan type that had come to fruition during the Renaissance in Europe, called the "Polyvium".

 This planning type involved building triangular blocks linked to a central open space.
-This central open space (also known as the Square) housed different types of institutions including a post office and a school facility.
+This central open space (also known as the Square) housed different types of institutions, including a post office and a school facility.